 Petroula Lambrou is a business student with a creative flair.
 Where is her creativity best found?
 In her desserts.
-Petroula began baking and selling various cupcakes and cake pops four years ago.
-She took what she had learned in business class and put it to the test.
-Patty Pops offers various baked goods with an array of flavors like vanilla coconut, raspberry cream cheese, and whipped banana.
+Petroula began baking and selling various cupcakes and cake pops in 2010, then took what she had learned in business class and put it to the test.
+Patty Pops offers various baked goods with an array of flavors like vanilla coconut, raspberry cream cheese and whipped banana.
 With the help of her friends and family, she did a city-wide campaign to advertise her new business.
 Now, Petroula says she makes around 250 per week, sometimes more.
 “This number can go up to about 500 depending on if I am doing a large wedding or if it is a holiday weekend,” she says.
 She even sponsored a “Make Me a Cake-Pop” competition on Patty Pop’s Facebook page, inspiring her customers to get creative.

 4. Alex White, Taya Christianson, Greta Zorn, Uterish

 This startup began as a high school project but evolved into so much more once Alex, Taya and Greta went to college.
 As a response to the physical and legislative attacks on Planned Parenthood and bodies with uteruses, Uterish was made.
 Uterish operates as an online platform to connect activists, sell feminist apparel, publish an informative monthly newsletter, produce and curate opinionated blog posts, and support Planned Parenthood and the right to bodily autonomy.
 All profits benefit Planned Parenthood.
 Buy apparel here.